Pitons (Saint Lucia): Gros Piton

 Gros Piton is at the southern end of Pitons Bay.
 It is the second-highest peak on Saint Lucia, after Mount Gimie.

 Gros Piton can be climbed without ropes or mountaineering experience.
 One can hike to the summit and come back down to sea level within several hours.
 Local guides are provided by the National Park and are included with your entry fee.
 They are trained by the government to have basic knowledge of the languages common among tourists and of the medical procedures required in case of common accidents.

 Petit Piton

 Petit Piton lies towards the middle of Soufrière Bay, south of Soufrière and north of Gros Piton.

 Petit Piton was first climbed in 1878 by Abdome Deligny.
 The islands of Dominica, Martinique, Barbados, and St. Vincent can be seen from its peak.

 In popular culture

 Saint Lucia's local brand of beer made by the Windward & Leeward Brewery is named after the Pitons.

-Both mountains are an attraction for hikers although the Gros Piton peak is more popular since it is an easier climb and tours are offered by The Soufrière Foundation, a non-profit group that is dedicated to helping preserve the Pitons Management Area.
+Both mountains are an attraction for hikers.
+The Gros Piton peak is more popular since it is an easier climb and tours are offered by The Soufrière Foundation, a non-profit group that is dedicated to helping preserve the Pitons Management Area.

+According to the Arawaks, they see the Pitons as a family unit.
+The father figure is Gros Piton, the mother is Petit Piton, and the child is Petit-Petit Piton, a spur that juts from the flank of Petit Piton.